Shin Ha-eun: First project as main writer

-Shin Ha-eun first project as main writer was a 2021 remake of movie Mr. Handy, Mr. Hong (2004).
-The series, was first announced on December 21, 2020, under the working title of Hong Ban-jang (홍반장) with Kim Seon-ho and Shin Min-a being offered the lead roles.
-Final English working title was decided as Hometown Cha-Cha-Cha, matching the drama storyline of a love story between a realist dentist Yoon Hye-jin (Shin Min-a) and an all-rounder, Hong Banjang (Kim Seon-ho) in his hometown Gongjin.
-It was premiered in August 2021 in cable channel tvN at 21:00 (KST) and followed one hour later in Netflix streaming platform.
+Shin Ha-eun's first project as the main writer was the 2021 remake of the film Mr. Handy, Mr. Hong (2004).
+The series was first announced on December 21, 2020, under the working title Hong Banjang (홍반장), with Shin Min-a and Kim Seon-ho offered the lead roles.
+The final English working title was decided as Hometown Cha-Cha-Cha, which reflects the drama's storyline about a love story between a realist dentist, Yoon Hye-jin (played by Shin Min-a), and an all-rounder, Hong Banjang (played by Kim Seon-ho), set in his hometown of Gongjin.
+The series aired on the cable channel tvN from August 2021 to October 2021 on weeend and was subsequently made available for streaming on Netflix.

 "I wanted to say that in these days when emotional distance is difficult to get close, nevertheless, love still exists between people."
 It's a drama, and the reason why such a story was able to become popular all over the world is probably because it was based on people's mind."